Words and Photos by Chelsey and Kurtis Hawkins

 Proudly manufactured in Lacombe since 1929 are Len Thompson fishing lures – so this is the perfect spot to plant the world’s largest fishing lure as recognized by the Guinness Book of World Records.
 It is pretty new – having only been completed in 2019 – and beat out the previous record-holder by almost 25 feet!
 The lure is located next to a stocked trout pond, and the pond is catch-and-release only, providing anglers with access to great recreational fishing within the city limits.

-Location: From Hwy 2A head East on Wolf Creek Drive, turn North (left turn) onto Len Thompson Drive.
+Location: From Hwy 2A head East on Wolf Creek Drive, and turn North (left turn) onto Len Thompson Drive.
 The Len Thompson Trout Pond (and the World’s Largest Lure) is located at the end of the road.
 Public parking is available.

 Sample Craft Beer at Blindman Brewing